zentrocdot/personal-extensions/README.md

   + Adds a tab in which the LoRA metadata can be displayed, downloaded and copied.

+* sd-webui-adjust_lora_filename

+  + Adds a tab in which the LoRA tag for the outputfile can be checked and updated

 ### Deprecated Extensions

 <p align="justify">I have learnt some basic things from the following outdated extensions.
 These experiences have been incorporated into the extensions mentioned above.
 The extensions are sexist and work.
 I will no longer maintain them.</p>